MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 of very large scenes.
 Yet we can agree this is pretty rare.

-But the more subtle limitation is precision, where _half_ have less "gap" between each possible code value than _float_ (and remember that float fomats have more decimal precision closer to 0, which get worse as you get further from it).
+But the more subtle limitation is precision, where _half_ have less "gap" between each possible code value than _float_ (and remember that float formats have more decimal precision closer to 0, which get worse as you get further from it).

 <figure>